DemkivV/deep-learning-experiments/README.md

 * [**Some scripts/tools**](https://github.com/mcordts/cityscapesScripts)
   * Among others: An [annotation tool](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/annotation/cityscapesLabelTool.py), with which you could create annotations e.g. for own data

 The dataset is provided by Daimler AG, MPI Informatics and TU Darmstadt.
 You can request access on the [Cityscapes website](https://www.cityscapes-dataset.com/).
+The dataset has a [custom license](https://www.cityscapes-dataset.com/license/), but – in short – it's free for non-commercial purposes.

 <!-- TODO: Add a few example images -->